You may have heard the saying, “If you’ve met one child with autism, you’ve met one child with autism.”

 > Use visuals

 Use pictures, videos, and books to show your child what is expected of them.
-Let’s say you are teaching your child pretend play and they aren’t paying attention to your demonstrations.
-Try showing them a picture or a video of the action (like a dinosaur stomping or a baby doll drinking a bottle) and see if they’ll imitate from that.
+Let’s say you are teaching your child to pretend play and they aren’t paying attention to your demonstrations.
+Try showing them a picture or a video of the action (like a dinosaur stomping or a baby doll drinking a bottle – not even necessarily a baby doll that looks real or is anatomically correct) and see if they’ll imitate from that.

 > Create routines